Michionlion/allegheny-cs-setup/windows-steps.md

 ### GatorGrader

-To run GatorGrader on Windows, you will need to install Python, Ruby, mdl, pipenv, and proselint.
+To run GatorGrader on Windows, you will need to install Python, Ruby, mdl, Pipenv, and proselint.

 #### Install